djcf/wordpress-fpm-docker/ansible/README.md

 For example, to disable SSL on the new host, you need to run:

 	ansible-playbook -i $inventory \
- 		--extra-vars "{ 'ssl_host': false, 'domains': 'mydomain.org', 'primary_subdomain': 'mysubdomain.noflag.org.uk'}" \
+ 		--extra-vars "{ 'ssl_host': false, 'domains': 'mydomain.org', 'primary_subdomain': 'mysubdomain.common.scot'}" \
  		plays/renew-vhost.yml

 For complete documentation, browse each play's directory.